pyscf/pyscf.github.io/source/theory/tddft.rst

     mytd.singlet = False
     mytd.kernel()

-One can also perform symmety analysis by calling the :func:`.analyze()` method, which also computes the oscillator strengths and dipole moments::
+One can also perform symmetry analysis by calling the :func:`.analyze()` method, which also computes the oscillator strengths and dipole moments::

     mytd.analyze(verbose=4)